 Miro Rugen is a twenty-seven bio-year Janaforma consort, a descendant of the twenty-two original Janaforma created by the geneticist Simon Forma in the Hattonian year 2603.
-Doctor Miro received cis (his/her) undergraduate degree at Aeternus University in Space Ethics and Engineering.
-Cis (his/her) doctorate is from the Cerribeame Academy on Calypso where ce (he/she) focused on Advanced Vitasphere Technology and Gravity Field Manipulation.
+Doctor Miro received cis (his/her) undergraduate degree at Aeternus University in Space Ethics and Engineering and cis doctorate at the Cerribeame Academy on Calypso where ce (he/she) focused on Advanced Vitasphere Technology and Gravity Field Manipulation.
 Miro now serves as CEO of Trans-Orion Technologies.

-The Janaforma have a reputation for being elusive and Miro Rugen is no exception.
-For the last three years, every freelance journalist in the Hattonian Hub had been vying to snag an interview with Dr. Miro.
+The Janaforma have a reputation for being elusive and Doctor Miro is no exception.
+For the last three years, every freelance journalist in the Hattonian Hub was vying to snag an interview with Miro Rugen.
 When a troller contacted me with a lead, the message was typically cryptic.
-“Solid lead, Miro, 2 shs,” it read, which meant the troller was giving me two space hours to decide, before offering the lead to the next hungry journalist.
+“Solid lead, Miro, 2 shs,” which meant she was giving me two space hours to decide before offering the lead to the next hungry journalist.
 I was on the planet Teras, in the Trujillo System, where I was covering a boring story for Off-World News on the annual Ice Sculpture Festival.
 This was my first assignment in three months and I needed work.
-If I ditched the festival, Off-World News would cut me from their list of freelancers.
+If I ditched the festival, Off-World News would never use me again.
 For an hour, I paced around my hotel room trying to decide between paying my rent and paying the troller.
 Then I did what I knew I was going to do all along.
-I called the troller.
-She said, “One thousand Delta Urbanaian chedars.
+I called the troller and she said, “One thousand Delta Urbanaian chedars.
 I’ll wait.”

 I made the credit transfer and attached the message, “This BBG.
-I’ll be eating ramen noodles for the next two months.”
+I’ll be eating ramen noodles for the rest of the month.”

 Two minutes later, my skimpy lead arrived.
 “Bougon Ture, Trinity Hotel.”

 It was pitch black when my shuttle landed on Bourgon Ture.
 Later when Stella Campus rose above the horizon, the burnt umber landscape would warm to a toffee brown.
-At midday, blinding light would glare off the few, slick nobs still left on the surface, while the stark shadows would conceal the depth of the impact craters below.
-On Bougon Ture, craters were deep, some going down thousands of meters into rock.
+At midday, blinding light would glare off the few, slick nobs still left on the surface while the stark shadows would conceal the depth of the impact craters below.
+Craters were deep on Bougon Ture, some going down thousands of meters into rock.
 At the crater bottoms is where most of the sentient action was happening.
 My shuttle made a sharp arc to the left before landing on one of the higher crater shelves.
-Below, the milky lights of Bougonree Complex were barely visible through the inner polluted layers of the forcefield.
+Below, the milky lights of Bougonree Complex were barely visible through the polluted layers of the forcefield.

 Bougonree Complex was virgin territory for me, but it made little difference.
-The more I commuted around the Orion Spur, the more these corporate-created complexes numbed my senses.
-Most were aggregate structures held together with spit and string.
-Bougonree Complex was without a spark of whimsy.
-It was a world where commerce and speed-to-market convenience, took easy precedent over esthetics.
+The more I commuted around the Orion Spur, the more these corporate-created spaces numbed my senses.
+Most space complexes were aggregate structures, held together with spit and string.
+Bougonree Complex was without a spark of whimsy anywhere, a world where commerce and speed-to-market took easy precedent over esthetics.
 A few potted plants stood here and there, condemned martyrs from another world.

 “I’ve wanted an interview with you for the last three years.
 A troller called me a few hours ago with a lead.
 I paid her one thousand Delta Urbanaian chedars and she sent me the information that you were on Bougon Ture at the Trinity Hotel.”

-“I see; in the future I’ll need to be more careful.”
+“I see.
+Henceforward, I’ll need to be more careful.”

 “I’m not here to cause you trouble nor do I harbor political agendas.
-I paid a thousand chedars and would even pay it again because I have questions I believe only you can answer.”
+I paid a thousand chedars and would pay it again because I have questions I believe only you can answer.”

 “Who is this particular person?”

 Irony tinged Miro’s smile.
-“Yes, but the bell is more like a dull thud than a ringing tone.
-He calls himself Stealth Spekgodski.
+“Yes, Stealth Spekgodski.
 He used to be part of an elite regiment of 2,000 Damarian mercenaries.
 Told me he once worked for the Orion Spur Alliance as a spy.
 He still had his Doberman ear implant, but said it didn’t work anymore and made terrible buzzing sounds in his head.
 Maybe that’s why he was so jumpy.”

 “Did he show you the holographic video in his possession?”

 “He did; in fact, we walked through the video together.
-He claimed the video was shot in the environs of Roswell, New Mexico, a few hours after a spaceship crash-landed there in the Earth year 1947.”
+He claimed the video was shot on the planet Earth, a few hours after a spaceship crash-landed there in 1947.”
 A bemused expression slowly came to dominate Miro’s face.
 “Spekgodski said he wanted verification from an expert on the type of ship it might be and about markings on the superstructure found among the debris.
-He was so secretive, I thought the video contained classified information on some new spacecraft technology, but the video was nothing special.
+He was so secretive I thought the video contained classified information on some new spacecraft technology, but the video was nothing special.
 The ship was a generic Cerribeame rifter and the crash site was without distinction.”

 “What about the markings on the superstructure?”